pjmitchell7/CSCI-520-Prompt-Engineering-Assignment/README.md

 ## Contents

-- `prompt_engineering.ipynb`: Main notebook used for automating prompts and collecting model responses.
+- `prompt_engineering_pmitchell.ipynb`: Main notebook used for automating prompts and collecting model responses.
-- `Assignment3_Results.csv`: Contains all prompt–output pairs for each task.
+- `Assignment3_Results_WithBLEU.csv`: Contains all prompt–output pairs for each task.
-- `Assignment3_PromptEngineeringTable.docx.pdf`: Final formatted document with side-by-side output comparisons and merged analysis for each task.
+- `Assignment3_PromptEngineeringTable.pdf`: Final formatted document with side-by-side output comparisons and merged analysis for each task.

 ## Task Structure